BITSS-OPA/URAP-week-progress/23-sreeja-spring-21/Weekly report copy.md

 1. Understood the arrangement of code under the all_analysisR file in dw
 2. Met with Keanu and Gabriel to discuss and understand how to proceed with analysis
 3. Played around the code with Keanu's forked repo which taught me a lot of broken links and errors
-4. Thank you Keanu and Gabriel who really guided me on how to navigate through the R code and repo
+4. Thanks to Keanu and Gabriel who really guided me on how to navigate through the R code and repo

 WIP
 1. Trying to decode particular chucks to understand which functions to retain